gpoore/text2qti/README.md

 ("`*c) `").
 All question and choice text is processed as [Markdown](https://daringfireball.net/projects/markdown/).

-There is also support for a quiz title, a quiz description, and feedback:
+There is also support for a quiz title, a quiz description, and feedback.
+Note that unlike all other text, the title and description are treated as plain text, not Markdown, due to the QTI format.

 ```
 Quiz title: Addition